-PROJECT K.1.a: POSEIDON project THEME: Sustaina able fisheries GOAL: K. Improv e our understanding the socio-economic aspects of sustainable fisheries for tropical tunas llaborate in socio-economic studies by other organizations ck Assessment Program Objectives Build and evaluate an agent-based, adaptive fishing fleet model as an analytic tool to support management Background • POSEIDON is a coupled human-ecological model that combines an agent-based, adaptive fishing fleet model with existing fishery models or simple biological data, to simulate vessel behavior and fishery outcomes based on policies, market influences, and environmental factors.
+PROJECT K.1.a: POSEIDON project THEME: Sustainable fisheries GOAL: K. Improv ve our understanding the socio-economic aspects of sustainable fisheries for tropical tunas TARGET: K.1.
+Co llaborate in socio-economic studies by other organizations EXECUTION : Sto ck Assessment Program Objectives Build and evaluate an agent-based, adaptive fishing fleet model as an analytic tool to support management Background POSEIDON is a coupled human-ecological model that combines an agent-based, adaptive fishing fleet model with existing fishery models or simple biological data, to simulate vessel behavior and fishery outcomes based on policies, market influences, and environmental factors.
 POSEIDON provides a powerful platform for policy evaluation and decision support, with a strong focus on the spatial and human dimensions of fisheries management.
-POSEIDON was originally developed by a multidisciplinary team from the POSEIDON was originally developed by a multidisciplinary team from the University of Oxford, Ocean Conservancy, George Mason University, the University of California, Santa Barbara, and Arizona State University, as part of an effort to advance innovation in fisheries management.
+POSEIDON was originally developed by a multidisciplinary team from the University of Oxford, Ocean Conservancy, George Mason University, the University of California, Santa Barbara, and Arizona State University, as part of an effort to advance innovation in fisheries management.
 The model has been calibrated and validated to the U.S. West Coast groundfish fishery.
 It is now being adapted to explore MSC certification for Indonesia's deep- water snapper fishery (in partnership with The Nature Conservancy, Indonesia).
 Relevance for The model will be used to explore timely research questions, including FAD management management, understanding the spatial dynamics of the fishery, as well as some of the social and economic issues which affect management.
-Duration 18 months (end year 2020) Work plan and • A post-doctoral researcher will be based at the IATTC's office in La Jolla, and will status be charged with 1) scoping model application and designing a use cases that are supportive of IATTC policy evaluation processes, 2) understanding and accessing relevant datasets from IATTC, and 3) conducting statistical analyses of data to support model development.
+Duration 18 months (end year 2020) Work plan and A post-doctoral researcher will be based at the IATTC's office in La Jolla, and will status be charged with 1) scoping model application and designing a use cases that are supportive of IATTC policy evaluation processes, 2) understanding and accessing relevant datasets from IATTC, and 3) conducting statistical analyses of data to support model development.
+This researcher will work closely with the modeling team based at the University of Oxford and Ocean Conservancy to drive model design, calibration and validation of the tool and its outputs, as well as evaluation of model results.
+External University of Oxford, Ocean Conservancy collaborators Deliverables A computer algorithm with which to run simulations to explore management options.
+A project report and possibly publications in peer-reviewed journals.